Classroom Visuals

 Including a wide range of literacy materials relating to a student’s school, home, and local community means everyone has access to topics and formats they are familiar with and are interested in.
 These may be photos of local buildings or parks, information from local museums or places of interest, menus from local restaurants, or flyers from stores.
 All add to the richness of literacy materials.

 For example, one Kindergarten classroom is using branded take-out cups and menus to create a coffee shop in their literacy centre.
-The students use their real life experiences and their imagination to practice purposeful literacy skills.
-This recognizes the meaningful role of functional literacy or ordering your large coffee has in students’ and educators’ daily lives.
-Of course with older students, this type of literacy learning would take place at the local coffee shop they would ordinarily visit.
+The students use their real-life experiences and their imagination to practice purposeful literacy skills.
+This recognizes the meaningful role that functional literacy or ordering your large coffee has in students’ and educators’ daily lives.
+Of course, with older students, this type of literacy learning would take place at the local coffee shop they would ordinarily visit.

 Here are some general ways students can engage with everyday literacy materials: